RexWzh/academic-website/content/authors/admin/_index.md

 The author is too lazy to write anything here...

+Remark
-Remark: This is a temporary web page.
+    This is a temporary web page.
 Several new feactures and functions will be added sooner.